Only these general terms and conditions of business shall apply between the landlord as the party offering accommodation and HC24 Leipzig.

 5. Notification of the conclusion of a rental agreement

-If a prospective tenant concludes a rental agreement for a property, the landlord must immediately give HC24 the name and address of the tenant.The agency can only check whether the contract was concluded following a lead from the agency after this information has been made available.
+If a prospective tenant concludes a rental agreement for a property, the landlord must immediately give HC24 the name of the tenant.The agency can only check whether the contract was concluded following a lead from the agency after this information has been made available.

 The prospective tenants must be told by the landlord about the necessity and purpose of providing this information.
 The obligation to name the tenant of the property shall continue to apply in the event that the tenant rents the property for a period of twelve months after the end of this contract.